Home > Recipes > Gluten Free Lemon Orzo Salad with Blueberries

 ½ lbs asparagus,

-a wooden cutting board with chopped asparagus on it.
+A wooden cutting board with chopped asparagus on it.

 • In a medium sized pan heat 1 tbsp of olive oil, add the asparagus pieces and cook for 2 minutes stirring a few times.
 The asparagus should be tender but crisp.